AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 additional testimony showing that many of the Christian writers in the centuries immediately following our Lord and his apostles, were Universalists.
-In addition to these a contribution to the literature of the subject was made by the Rev. Thomas Allin,[^11] a clergyman of the English Episcopal Church, in a work entitled *Universalism Asserted*.
+In addition to these a contribution to the literature of the subject was made by the Rev. **Thomas Allin**,[^11] a clergyman of the English Episcopal Church, in a work entitled *Universalism Asserted*.
 Allin was led to his study of the patristic literature by finding a copy of Dr. Ballou\'s work in the British Museum.
 Incited by its contents he microscopically searched the fathers and found many valuable statements that incontestably prove that the most and the best of the successors of the apostles inculcated the doctrine of universal salvation.
-The defects of Allin\'s very scholarly work, from this writer\'s standpoint are, that he writes as an Episcopalian, merely from the viewpoint of the Nicene creed, to show by the example of the patristic writers that one can remain an Episcopalian and cherish the hope of universal salvation;
-and that he regards the doctrine as only a hope, and not a distinct teaching of the Christian religion.
+The defects of Allin\'s very scholarly work, from this writer\'s standpoint are, that he writes as an Episcopalian, merely from the viewpoint of the Nicene creed, to show by the example of the patristic writers that one can remain an Episcopalian and cherish the hope of universal salvation; and that he regards the doctrine as only a hope, and not a distinct teaching of the Christian religion.
 Meanwhile, the fact of the early prevalence of the doctrine has been brought out incidentally in such works as the *Dictionary of Christian Biography*,[^12] Farrar\'s *Lives of the Fathers*, and other books, the salient statements and facts in all which will be found in these pages, which show that the most and best and ablest of the early fathers found the deliverance of all mankind from sin and sorrow specifically revealed in the Christian Scriptures.
 The author has not only quoted the words of the fathers themselves, but he has studiously endeavored, instead of his own words, to reproduce the language of historians, biographers, critics, scholars, and other writers of all schools of thought, and to demonstrate by these irrefutable[^13] testimonies that Universalism was the primitive Christianity.

 The quotations, index, and other references indicated by footnotes, will show the reader that many volumes have been consulted, and it is